zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``int count``
 The number of events to return.
 Read characteristics of the stream determine how the events are constructed.

 **Response**
 The response includes a status code and a response body containing a serialized collection of events.
+Depending on the read characteristics and input parameters, it is possible for a collection to be returned with less events than specified in the count.

 For a stream, named Simple, of type ``Simple`` for the following request